A lot or a little?

 This education-based site was created to provide accurate, relatable content for kids who might otherwise stumble upon pornographic content when searching for sexual health information.
 Amaze's founders used focus groups to determine what subjects and structure -- including humor, music, and narration -- they should include.
 The result is a site with concise videos that provide an overview for several topics kids may be wondering about.

 The videos take a generally informative, not opinionated approach to the subject matter they cover.
 One on deciding whether you're ready to have sex or not, for example, mentions elements to consider but doesn't advise kids to make one choice or another.
 Since launching, the site has added a My Amaze feature, which lets parents share specific videos or groups of videos with their child through a protected page that doesn't contain links to the rest of the site.
 Because a few videos touch on controversial topics (e.g., masturbation) that some parents may want to discuss with their kids in person, or feel they're too young to know about, parents will likely welcome the chance to handpick viewing selections.
-An age guide and a Parent Playlist series, added in 2018, was created to help parents discuss sex, healthy relationships, and other topics with 4- to 9-year-olds.
+An age guide and a Parent Playlist series, added in 2018, was created to help parents discuss sex, healthy relationships, and other topics with four- to nine-year-olds.
+There's also a separate section called Amaze Jr. that focuses on migrating the parent playlist content into a collection of info for younger kids between four and nine, with age-appropriate topics and resources.
+That includes content like, "Where do babies come from?"
 Still, videos don't seem to be posted often enough for kids to check back daily; some sections contain 18 or so items, and others have just a few.
 But there's plenty of content to hold their interest when they initially stop by -- and the information is presented in an approachable way for a younger audience, using cartoon characters to illustrate concepts.

 Talk to your kids about ...